-Jim Becket, Producer/Director
+Jim Becket, Writer/Director

-Camilla Becket, Producer/Director
+Camilla Becket, Writer/Producer

 Camilla grew up in apartheid South Africa and was an activist in the anti-apartheid movement.
 After college, she was recruited by independent publishers who originated works by anti apartheid intellectuals and artists, including Nobel Laureates Nelson Mandela, Nadine Gordimer and J.M.
 Coetzee.
 She co-established the Cape Town Book Fair (now the South African Book Fair) and, with Jim, launched Becket Films in 2005.
 The company is focused on international environmental issues, social justice and health, and Camilla has co-produced and edited several Becket Films projects, including website videos for Vandana Shiva’s Bija Vidyapeeth University.
-A long time urban farmer and gardener, she is active in the local food and seed sharing community in California.
+A long time urban farmer and gardener, she is active in the local regenerative food and seed sharing community in California.

 Paige Livingston, Producer

-Jim Whitney, Cinematograper/Editor
+Jim Whitney, Cinematographer/Editor

 Jim’s talent for both visuals and sound was fine tuned at the Brooks Institute of Photography in Santa Barbara, and LA’s USC Film School where he graduated cum laude.
 He began his professional career at A&M and EMI records as Director of Music Videos.
 Since then Jim has worked with both Oscar and Emmy winning directors and has edited numerous documentaries which have appeared on the networks, PBS, Discovery, Bravo and Lifetime.
 His own awards include the Focus Award for excellence in documentary editing, the Jury Award at the New York Film Festival, and the Special Award at the Ann Arbor Film Festival.
 He shot and edited five films for the Religion, Science and the Environment Symposia (produced by Becket Films), several of which featured Vandana Shiva.
 Jim recently filmed and co-produced Bridgewalkers, a documentary about indigenous leaders.